puppetlabs-toy-chest/razor-server/doc/api.md

 Of course, if that node boots again at some point, it will be automatically recreated.

+### Unbind node

+Unbinding a node removes its association with a policy; once unbound, the node will boot back into the Microkernel and go through discovery, tag matching and possibly be bound to another policy.
+Specify which node to unbind by sending the node's name in the body of the request

+    {
+      'name': 'node17'
+    }

 ## Collections

 Along with the list of supported commands, a `GET /api` request returns a list